ibog1/v-server-setup/README.md

 Purpose: Link local repository to GitHub via SSH.

+> [!NOTE]
+> The following steps are an **optional guide** showing how to create and push a **test repository** (for example `v-server-setup`) after GitHub SSH is configured.
+> If you already have a repository or use a different workflow, you can adapt or skip these commands.

 **Procedure:**

 - Ensure your SSH key is loaded (`ssh-agent` and `ssh-add`).
-- Add your public key in GitHub under Settings → SSH and GPG keys.
+- Add your public key in GitHub under `Settings → SSH and GPG keys → New SSH key`, paste the contents of your public key file and save.
 - Verify connectivity (expect "authenticated, but no shell access"):
     - `ssh -T git@github.com`
 - Create repository "v-server-setup" on GitHub (no README).